ilnarildarovuch/linux.wifatch.gitlab_copy/README.md

 * The passwords/secret keys are missing from the sources!

   Well, we hope they are missing.
-This release is for releasing the code, not to make it easy to hack others, or to actually run it.
+This release is for releasing the code, not to make it easy to hack others, or to actually take control of the existing botnet.

 * Where is the infection code?

-  Not here, it part of the command and control code.
-It might be released when it no longer is relevant, to protect the innocent.
+  To our knowledge, full sources of the botnet client (the code running on infected devices) has been released.
+The reason this does not include the infection code is that the botnet clients do not infect other devices, that is, the infection code does not run on infected devices.

+  This means it cannot be reverse-engineered from the botnet client, and does not need to be published to fullfill the license, as nobody has received that code.

+  It also means that the botnet can never go wild and spread
+  uncontrollably: Infection is handled centrally, and can be switched off with a single keypress, should something go wrong.

 * Where are the build scripts?